11 Benefits of Learning a Musical Instrument: Why You Should Try

 11. Increase Lung Efficiency & Respiratory System with Wind Instruments & Voice

-Nearly every wind instrument requires the use and control of airflow.
-These instruments include the flute & clarinet, as well as voice lessons.
+Nearly every wind instrument requires the use of and control of airflow.
+These instruments include the flute and clarinet, as well as voice lessons.

 While it is true that you need to control your breathing while playing most instruments, piano and string instruments control the airflow because it can help with rhythm and timing, but you aren’t actually pushing air through the instrument.
 You will still learn to control your breathing, but for different reasons!